 PT is a suitable option for imaging applications, 4QPM coronagraphy, classic Lyot coronagraphy, SDI+.
+PT is imposed for AGPM coronagraphy.
 PT was originally implemented to support SAM (5.6), but given the demand from the community, it is now offered for a wider range of applications.
-Using PT, the telescope, independently from NACO, tracks the pupil orientation (see Figure 5-3939) instead of the field.
+Using PT, the telescope, independently from NACO, tracks the pupil orientation (see Figure 5-4339) instead of the field.
 This new tracking mode opens the possibility to improve Angular Differential Imaging (ADI), a high contrast imaging technique that reduces quasi-static speckle noise and facilitates the detection of nearby companions.

-Figure 5-39: Orientation of the pupil (or spikes) in field tracking (FT) mode: angular (parallactic) variation as a function of time in FT mode as a function of the star declination.
+Figure 5-43: Orientation of the pupil (or spikes) in field tracking (FT) mode: angular (parallactic) variation as a function of time in FT mode as a function of the star declination.